-Creating a Powerful 150W LED Driver for Driving Large Lighting Panels
+Creating a Powerful 150W DIY LED Driver for Driving Large Lighting Panels

 Most of my recent projects have been working towards building a high CRI (Colour Rendering Index) light panel for cinematography.
 A good quality video light panel is expensive, and for good reason, but as a maker, I tend to like buying things instead of just buying them.

 My goal was to build a 300-320W panel.
 However, I’ve come to realize that the limitation for a panel with that many LEDs is not driving them, but instead reflowing the board.
 A typical low cost DIY reflow setup with a converted toaster/pizza oven or skillet just can’t take a board that large.
 To be able to reflow the board, I’m building a vapour phase reflow oven which will have a maximum board size of 230mm by 180mm as another project.
 Because of this, I’ve decided to split the panel into two 150-160W panels instead.
 This should also provide me some additional versatility, as I can now separate the panels to offer more creative lighting options without drawing more power.
 I’m still planning to run everything from a 350W 48V power supply to have both panels powered from the same 48V source.

 I want to use the Luminus Devices MP-3030-210H-40-95 for the light panels.
 It’s a white, high-power LED with a CRI of 95 and forward voltage of 6 volts.
 I want to use the highest voltage I can to reduce losses and keep the current as low as possible, thus reducing the heating on the LED panel.
 When looking for an AC-DC power supply in the 300-400 watt range, a 48V supply is the cheapest at the suppliers I use.